 Test your equipment & software

-• Software: there are numerous choices when it comes to live broadcasting software.
+- Software: there are numerous choices when it comes to live broadcasting software.
 Take the time to test and compare multiple options.
 Certain software is better adapted for using controllers and mixing desks, whereas others are much simpler with basic features.

 Discover our full guide to live broadcasting software

-equipment do you need for your radio station?
+Which equipment do you need for your radio station?

-Broadcast live phone calls
+Take live phone calls

 Radio presenting with guests

 Inviting guests to participate in your radio show is the cherry on top!
 Again, this calls for preparation.
 First of all, you need to find a guest (whether it’s an expert on a certain topic, or even someone you know.)
 Once that’s done, you must establish the topic of your interview which you can discuss with your guest beforehand.
-This will allow you both to prepare any questions that will be asked, and make sure everyone is comfortable!
+This allows you both to prepare any questions that will be asked, and make sure everyone is comfortable!

 By having guests, you bring a breath of fresh air to your radio show.
-Plus, your listeners may learn something new from this person!
+Plus, your audience may learn something new from this person!
 The important thing is for you to be comfortable with the person and subject at hand.

 Find out how to prepare a great radio interview